Understanding Immunotherapy for Lung Cancer

 What immunotherapy drugs are used to treat lung cancer?

-Several checkpoint inhibitors have been approved to treat lung cancer that has metastasized, or spread, into the chest, to lymph nodes near the lungs, or from the lungs to other organs
+Checkpoint inhibitors can treat early-stage lung cancer before or after surgery and after radiation.
+They can also treat lung cancer that has metastasized (spread) into the chest to lymph nodes near the lungs or from the lungs to other organs.

 What immunotherapy drugs are used to treat lung cancer?